 - That you or your loved one has a very low income

-- That you or your loved one doesn’t possess any assets that you could liquidate in order to pay for the cost of care
+- That you or your loved one doesn’t possess any assets that you could liquidate to pay for the cost of care

-Unlike Medicare, Medicaid is a state government program which means that qualifying for it — and the amount of help you receive — will vary from one state to the next.
+Unlike Medicare, Medicaid is a state government program, meaning qualifying for it and the amount of help you receive will vary from one state to the next.
 It’s best to directly contact your local CMS office for help with your Medicaid application.